sndn/sndn.github.io/_posts/2022-11-21-wordpress-add-featured-images-support.md

 }
 </xmp>

-<p>And, now paste this code in your theme file where you want the featured image to appear.</p>
+And, now paste this code in your theme file where you want the featured image to appear.

 <xmp>
 <?php the_post_thumbnail(); ?>
 </xmp>

-<p>Alternatively, you can also use this code in your theme file.</p>
+Alternatively, you can also use this code in your theme file.

 <xmp>
 <?php